ArchipelagoMW/Archipelago/docs/options api.md

 (i.e. `alias_value_1 = option_value1`) which will allow users to use either `value_1` or `value1` in their yaml
 files, and both will resolve as `value1`.
 This should be used when changing options around, i.e. changing a Toggle to a Choice, and defining `alias_true = option_full`.
-- All options support `random` as a generic option. `random` chooses from any of the available values for that option, and is reserved by AP.
+- All options with a fixed set of possible values (i.e. those which inherit from `Toggle`, `(Text)Choice` or `(Named/Special)Range`) support `random` as a generic option. `random` chooses from any of the available values for that option, and is reserved by AP.
 You can set this as your default value, but you cannot define your own `option_random`.
+However, you can override `from_text` and handle `text == "random"` to customize its behavior or implement it for additional option types.

 As an example, suppose we want an option that lets the user start their game with a sword in their inventory, an option to let the player choose the difficulty, and an option to choose how much health the final boss has.
 Let's create our